 But in Houston’s Third Ward, George Floyd is being remembered as “Big Floyd” and the “gentle giant” and for how he was a mentor to a generation of young men as he sought to break the cycle of violence in his community.
 In a minute, we’ll be joined by two of his friends who worked on this outreach with him.
 But first, this is George Floyd in his own words from a post shared on social media.

 GEORGE FLOYD: I want to speak to y’all real quick.
 I just want to say, man, that I got my shortcomings and my flaws, and I ain’t better than nobody else.
-But, man, the shootings that’s going on, man, I don’t care what religion you’re from, man, or where you’re at, man.
+But, man, the shootings that’s going on, man, I don’t care what hood you’re from, man, or where you’re at, man.
 I love you, and God love you, man.
 Put them guns down, man.
 That ain’t what it is, you know.
 God bless, man, and y’all holy out here, though, man.
 You got parents out here selling plates, man, trying to bury their kids, man.
 Think about it, man.
 Love y’all.

 AMY GOODMAN: That’s George Floyd in his own words, speaking in a post he shared on social media.